IFSCA's Captive Framework: Structure and Regulatory Basis

 What Is Preventing Faster Captive Adoption in India

 Despite the regulatory advances represented by the IFSCA captive framework and the 2024 amendments, the pace of captive formation remains well below the potential market.
-Indian corporate groups with premium above USD 1 million annually, the standard breakeven threshold for captive economics, number in the hundreds, yet fewer than 25 have formed GIFT City captives.
+Indian corporate groups with premium above USD 1 million annually, the standard breakeven threshold for captive economics, number in the hundreds, yet only a small number have formed GIFT City captives so far.

 Capital requirements are the first practical barrier.
-While IFSCA's USD 200,000-400,000 minimum capital is far below IRDAI's onshore insurer requirements, it still represents a significant upfront commitment for mid-market companies that are weighing captive formation against commercial market placement at competitive terms.
-For a manufacturing company with INR 500 crore in annual premium, the USD 400,000 capital lock-up represents a meaningful opportunity cost.
-The minimum capital must be maintained as long as the captive is operational, cannot be freely redeployed into working capital, and earns investment returns subject to IFSCA's eligible investment guidelines, which are more conservative than general corporate treasury management.
+While IFSCA's capital threshold is far below IRDAI's onshore insurer requirements, it still represents a significant upfront commitment for mid-market companies that are weighing captive formation against commercial market placement at competitive terms.
+For a company placing a few hundred crore of premium annually, the locked-up capital represents a meaningful opportunity cost.
+The capital must be maintained as long as the captive is operational, cannot be freely redeployed into working capital, and earns investment returns subject to IFSCA's eligible investment guidelines, which are more conservative than general corporate treasury management.

 IRDAI coordination risk is the second significant barrier.
 As described in the fronting section, the interaction between IRDAI's reinsurance priority regulations and IFSCA's captive framework creates uncertainty that has delayed several planned formations pending regulatory clarification.
 Companies with complex insurance programmes that include mandatory IRDAI covers (third-party motor, employees' compensation) alongside voluntary lines face additional complexity in structuring captive participation without violating IRDAI's mandatory cover requirements, which must be placed in the domestic onshore market.

 Internal expertise is the third barrier.
 Running a captive requires actuarial competency (for reserve setting and premium adequacy), insurance accounting expertise (for IFRS 17-equivalent reporting under IFSCA standards), regulatory compliance management (IFSCA reporting, IRDAI coordination), and investment management within IFSCA's eligible asset framework.
 Most Indian corporate treasury and risk management functions do not have these skills in-house, creating dependency on captive management companies.
-The captive management market in GIFT City is nascent: as of early 2026, only five captive management companies are registered in GIFT City, compared to dozens in Bermuda and Cayman.
+The captive management market in GIFT City is still nascent, with only a handful of dedicated captive managers active compared to the dozens that operate in Bermuda and Cayman.
 Limited captive management supply constrains the pace at which new formations can be processed and maintained.

 Finally, the absence of a robust Indian actuarial database for emerging risk lines limits the precision of captive loss projection for lines like cyber, product liability, and professional indemnity.
 Without credible internal actuarial models, boards and audit committees may be reluctant to approve captive premium levels that could be challenged under Income Tax transfer pricing audits.
 Resolving this requires either building several years of Indian captive loss data within the IFSCA system, or importing international actuarial benchmarks with appropriate India-specific adjustments, a task that requires actuarial expertise and time.